4 Types of Mobile Medical Units

 overdose prevention van with awning

-Are you trying to help your Native reserve get access to healthcare?
+Are you trying to help your Native reservation get access to healthcare?

 Or, are you a public or private healthcare provider looking for a way to provide NEMT services to your community?

-Are you a behavioral health program providing services such as mobile health, housing, or mental health and addictions counseling?
+Are you a behavioral health program providing services such as mobile health, housing, or mental health and addiction counseling?

 There are four types of mobile medical units at AVAN Mobility: the Mobile Outreach Van, the Mobile Response Van, the Mobile Clinic Van, and the Mobile Overdose Prevention Van